tzhouhc/cs4119-proj/DESIGN.md

     - If it got a valid different length chain it can just pick and save the LONGER one.
     - Eventually forks disappear because they just sort of naturally resolve because some peers have more mining power

+- Dropped peer/tracker

+  - Dropped peers are detected by connection refused errors and removed from lists.
+  - Dropped trackers are replaced by the first peer that detected them missing.

 - Testing
   - Unit Tests
   - Someone ideally tries to make a process, documenting how to test things locally using what is already available.